The Splitwise alternative that needs no account and no cloud

 None of that requires a server.
 It requires two phones that occasionally agree on the numbers.

-Where Splitwise asks for more than the job needs
+Where most apps ask for more than the job needs

-To split a dinner, Splitwise asks you to create an account with your email, and a copy of your shared expenses is stored in its cloud.
-The calculations are free; your data lives on its servers.
+To split a dinner, most apps ask you to create an account with your email, and a copy of your shared expenses is stored in their cloud.
+The calculations are free; your data lives on their servers.
 Every grocery run, every rent payment, every “I’ll get this one” sits on infrastructure you do not control.

 BillPlex does household-style shared tracking entirely on your devices.
 You mark each expense as shared or personal and assign who paid and who it is for.
 When you want your partner’s phone up to date, you sync the two devices directly over your own Wi-Fi — encrypted, peer to peer, no server in the middle.

 Honestly?
 If you split costs with people who will never install the same app — a big group trip, a one-time event with acquaintances — a shareable cloud link is genuinely convenient.
 BillPlex is built for the people you share money with regularly: a partner, a flat, a family.
-For them, local-first wins on privacy and on simplicity.
+For them, keeping everything on your own devices wins on privacy and on simplicity.

 Switching costs almost nothing